-Level of Service Statement Level of Service Measure Performance Target (previous year's AR result) Performance Result HBRC will maintain an effective drainage network that provides drainage outlet for rainfall runoff for communities and productive land within the drainage scheme.
+Level of Service Statement vice Statement Level of Service Measure Performance Result HBRC will maintain an effective drainage network that provides drainage outlet for rainfall runoff for communities and productive land within the drainage scheme.
 Number of reported incidences of out- of- channel flooding lasting more than 24 hours for the design rainfall runoff and lesser events.
 Zero (Achieved in 2018-19) Achieved Water level remained within mainstem channel sections.